Law enforcement in France: French police jurisdictions

 Also, the mayor (le maire) has administrative police power in a commune (municipality), which means that the mayor can order the police to enforce municipal bylaws.

 A judge has police power in his courtroom (i.e. the judge can order people who disrupt the trial to be expelled from the proceedings).

 Until 1984, the National Police were involved in prehospital rescue operations and casualty transport (called police-secours).
 Prehospital aid is now performed by fire services; however, mountain rescue is shared between the gendarmerie's PGHM (pelotons de gendarmerie de haute montagne, High Mountain Platoons of the Gendarmerie) and the National Police's CRS (compagnies républicaines de sécurité; Republican [national] security companies).

 Many other countries have followed the French model and have established separate police agencies with the same role but different jurisdictions.

 A local precinct of the "police nationale" (called commissariat) or the "gendarmerie nationale" (called brigade) may not be capable of conducting complex investigations.
 For this reason, both the police and the gendarmerie maintain regional services dedicated to criminal investigations (police judiciaire); these are known as "regional services of judiciary police" (Services régionaux de la Police judiciaire) in the police, "research sections" (Sections de recherche de la Gendarmerie nationale) in the gendarmerie.
 In addition, both the police and the gendarmerie maintain laboratories dedicated to forensics.
 The forensics service of the police is called Police technique et scientifique (Technical and Scientific Police).
 It is the equivalent of the American CSI Units.

 Most criminal enquiries are conducted by the police.
 Justice may choose either service; sometimes, if the judiciary is disappointed by the results or the methods of one service, it may give the enquiry to the other service.

 The National Police also features some central offices with national jurisdiction, charged with specific missions, such as the national anti-terrorist division.

 Both the police and the gendarmerie have police tactical units.
 The gendarmerie has the foremost and best-known, the GIGN; the police have the RAID and the BRI groups.
 The gendarmerie also has armoured and paratroop squadrons.

-Both the police and the gendarmerie have crowd and riot control forces: the CRS (Compagnies Républicaines de Sécurité) for the police, the gendarmerie mobile for the gendarmerie.
+Both the police and the gendarmerie have crowd and riot control forces: the CRS (Compagnies Républicaines de Sécurité) for the police, the for the gendarmerie.
 They intervene throughout the country.

 One reason for giving commission to a military force to handle matters of civilian police is that the military is not allowed to go on strike, contrary to civilian public servants such as the police personnel, which enables the government to always have an instrument of law enforcement at hand.

 Another advantage of the gendarmerie is that, being career soldiers, they have the authority to use armed force in a much less restricted way than the police (in popular culture so-called licence to kill).

 The gendarmes have free housing facilities inside their respective gendarmerie brigades (precincts) or live in barracks (casernes), which is not the case for the police.